instill-ai/console/README.md

 In order to empower users to dynamically set up environment variables (They can take down all VDP services, change the console environment variables in the docker-compose then make dev again to update the environment variable in the container.)
 We need Next.js runtime environment variables instead of normal variables that passed with process.env.

-We introduce the shell script `./env.sh`.
+We introduce the shell script `./next-env.mjs`.
 This script will read through the ./.env file and override it if you pass the new environment variable through docker-compose or `docker run -e` (Just as how we did it in `pnpm docker-run` command.)

 This script will then generate a `__env.js` under `/public` folder.
 Then we include this script into our HTML in the `/src/pages/_document.tsx` file.

 After embedding this script into the root, this `__env.js` will inject the environment variables into the window object so we can access it in the client-side code.
-We have a helper function lie in the `/src/utils/config.ts` that can help us simplify the process of retrieving the variables.
+We have a helper function lying in the `/src/utils/config.ts` that can help us simplify the process of retrieving the variables.

 For server-side code, we will alter the ./.env file in the image.
-It can also access the new assigned variables by simply using `process.env`
+It can also access the newly assigned variables by simply using `process.env`

 ### How to use